n3rada/MSSQLand/README.md

 ```

 > [!NOTE]
-> Omitting `<action>` performs a connection test only - authenticates and exits without running queries.
+> Omitting `<action>` performs a connection test only.
+It authenticates and exits without running queries.
 Ideal for credential validation with minimal OPSEC footprint.

 > [!TIP]
 > Avoid typing out all the **[RPC Out](https://learn.microsoft.com/fr-fr/sql/t-sql/functions/openquery-transact-sql)** or **[OPENQUERY](https://learn.microsoft.com/fr-fr/sql/t-sql/functions/openquery-transact-sql)** calls manually.
 Let the tool handle any linked servers chain with the `-l` argument, so you can focus on the big picture.